samgwise/html-lazy/README.md

 ) returns Callable
 ```

 Make functions to create specific tags.
 Returns a Callable with the signiture (Associative $attributes, *@children --> Callable).
-The closure created by this routine wraps up an instance of the C<node>.
+The closure created by this routine wraps up an instance of the `node` routine.

 ### sub with-attributes